samuelgoto/proposal-block-params/README.md

 # Example

-The idea is to extend the JS syntax to enable declaring tree-like structures and intermingling imperative code back and fourth.
-Its most simple invocation returns an Element:
+Much like in [Kotlin Builders](https://kotlinlang.org/docs/reference/type-safe-builders.html) the general trick in the language is to enable {} expressions to follow functions and embed that as the last argument of the function.
+For example, the example below:

 ```javascript
 let head = span { "Hello World!" };
 ```

-The general trick in the language is to enable {} expressions to follow functions and embed that as the last argument of the function.
-For example, the example above is isomorphic to the code below:
+is isomorphic to the code below:

 ```javascript
 let head = span(() => { "Hello World!" });
 ```

-Along the lines of [Kotlin builders](https://kotlinlang.org/docs/reference/type-safe-builders.html)'s, what goes inside the ```{}``` is valid JS code, so you can execute real statements.
+Along the lines of [Kotlin builders](https://kotlinlang.org/docs/reference/type-safe-builders.html)'s, what goes inside the ```{}``` is valid JS code, so you can execute real JS imperative statements.
 For example:

 ```javascript
 let body = div {